Agenda - NAWA

 • Anna Rolczak - Head of Communications and PR Centre at the University of Łódź, Vice President of Association for PR and Promotion of Polish HEIs "PRom";

-• Paweł Rowiński, Prof. - President of European Federation of Academies of Sciences and Humanities (ALLEA), Former Vice-President of Polish Academy of Sciences, Director of The Institute of Geophysics, Polish Academy of Sciences;
+• Paweł Rowiński, Prof. - President of European Federation of Academies of Sciences and Humanities (ALLEA), Former Vice-President of Polish Academy of Sciences, Director of the Institute of Geophysics, Polish Academy of Sciences;

-• Łukasz Zamęcki, Prof. - Head of the ministerial team for promotion of science abroad, The Faculty of Political Science and International Studies, University of Warsaw;
+• Łukasz Zamęcki, Prof. - Head of the ministerial team for promotion of science abroad, the Faculty of Political Science and International Studies, University of Warsaw;

-Internationalisation of doctoral schools (II)
+Internationalisation of doctoral schools II

 Moderator: